 Overview: Though Private Cloud plays an essential role in deploying a Hybrid Cloud strategy, the impact of your Private Cloud investment is not dependent on supporting Public Cloud solution.
 Depending on your unique business model, much of your needed business value can still be realized through Private Cloud Hosting.

 If an organization is engaged in the Private Cloud, it means their computing resources are isolated and delivered via a secure private network, hosted in either an on-premise environment or a 3rd party vendor’s off-site location.
 The primary technical difference between Public Cloud and Private Cloud Hosting Providers is that, in the case of Private Cloud Hosting, providers offer their clients a dedicated and secure environment that cannot be accessed by other customers.

-In its formative years, the private cloud was considered a trusted solution by infrastructure and operations experts because it allowed them to 1) Collect the increased cost and performance benefits of the Public Cloud while 2) Maintain visibility and control over their infrastructure to maximize security efforts.
+In its formative years, the private cloud was considered a trusted solution by infrastructure and operations experts because it allowed them to 1) Collect the increased cost and performance advantages of the Public Cloud while 2) Maintain visibility and control over their infrastructure to maximize security efforts.
 Essentially, it enabled IT to make their own decisions regarding the risk exchange level between their security and performance.

 In highly regulated industries, companies that required stronger control/security over their IT workload would easily invest in a Private Cloud Hosting Provider due to its cost and efficiency gains and the reduced responsibility that came from outsourcing infrastructure resources.
 However, where the decision to deploy Private Cloud was once a no-brainer, infrastructure, and operations experts now face what could be their greatest IT challenge yet.